GESIS-Methods-Hub/andrew/README.md

-# `methodshub` R package
+# methodshub

-Create portal from collection of Quarto and Jupyter documents.
+`methodshub` is designed to make it quick to build a website that show case a collection of tutorials or vignette of computational methods.

 ## Dependencies